RoamGuru Roam Guru

 Climb: 316 steps to 46-meter summit

-The Musée des Beaux-Arts: A Ducal Legacy
+The Musée des Beaux-Arts: Standing Before the Dukes Themselves

 Address: 1 Rue Rameau, 21000 Dijon (within the Palace of the Dukes)